Necklace with largest flawless white diamond sold for record $34 million at auction

 Called Le Grand Mazarin, it takes its name from Cardinal Mazarin, who become France’s Chief Minister in 1642 and assembled a gem collection.
 The stone then became part of the French crown jewels.

 During its 250 years in the French Crown Treasury, it belonged to four kings (Louis XIV, Louis XV, Louis XVI and Charles X), two emperors (Napoleon I and Napoleon III) and two empresses, Christie’s said.
-It was sold to Frédéric Boucheron, one of the favoured jewellers of France’s great families, at auction in 1887 before passing into a private collection.
+It was sold to Frédéric Boucheron, one of the favored jewelers of France’s great families, at auction in 1887 before passing into a private collection.

 The new owner was not identified.